ICHEC-learn/intro-to-hpc/_episodes/02-connecting-to-a-remote-system.md

 #### `vim` and `nano`

 The programs `vim` and `nano` are text editors that can be used on most HPC clusters.
+We will work with these more in upcoming episodes.
+We would recommend using `vim` as it has plentiful useful shortcuts and is very versatile.
+It can be tricky to learn, so feel free to use `nano` for an easy use file editor.

 ~~~
 $ vim myfile.txt